amidaware/trmm-docs/docs/unsupported_guidelines.md

 * IPSs
 * SDNs
 * Did anything other than follow the installation instructions exactly
-* and any/all other magical ABC thru XYZ technologies
+* Any / all other magical ABC thru XYZ technologies

-Please let us know **BEFORE** we start troubleshooting and looking for software bugs that you are...in fact...a 🧙...and using something non-standard 😉
+Please let us know **BEFORE** we start troubleshooting and looking for software bugs that you are... in fact... a 🧙... and using something non-standard. 😉

 These are "unsupported" because then we are troubleshooting **your** environment, not Tactical RMM.
 You need to have knowledge about how things work if you're going to stray from the [easy path](../install_server/#option-1-easy-install) of the standard install.

-Help us maximize keeping developer time and resources focused on new releases...not supporting goosechases.
+Help us maximize keeping developer time and resources focused on new releases... not supporting goosechases.

-Thank you and #KeepDeploying
+Thank you, and #KeepDeploying